Psychotic Disorders: Delusional Disorder Vs. Schizophrenia

 • Delusions of love (erotomania): Erotomania is the belief that another person, often someone of higher status or a stranger, is in love with the individual.

-Distinguishing between delusional disorder and schizophrenia
+Distinguishing delusional disorder vs. schizophrenia

 While both delusional disorder and schizophrenia include delusions as a symptom, schizophrenia involves a broader range of symptoms.
-Schizophrenia it leads to more significant functional impairment across various areas of life than delusional disorder.
+Schizophrenia leads to more significant functional impairment across various areas of life than delusional disorder.
 In addition to delusions, those with schizophrenia may experience hallucinations, disorganized thinking or speech, abnormal motor behavior, and negative symptoms.

 Individuals with delusional disorder do not experience these other symptoms—their symptoms are limited to the delusions themselves.
 As such, they may function well in other areas.
 The delusions themselves may also be different—whereas delusional disorder typically involves non-bizarre delusions, those that accompany schizophrenia can be bizarre or non-bizarre.